phoenixframework/phoenix/guides/contexts.md

 User accounts are often wide-reaching across a platform so it's important to think upfront about writing a well-defined interface.
 With that in mind, our goal is to build an accounts API that handles creating, updating, and deleting user accounts, as well as authenticating user credentials.
 We'll start off with basic features, but as we add authentication later, we'll see how starting with a solid foundation allows us to grow our application naturally as we add functionality.

-Phoenix includes the `phx.gen.html`, `phx.gen.json`, `phx.gen.live`, and `phx.gen.context` generators that apply the ideas of isolating functionality in our applications into contexts.
+Phoenix includes the `mix phx.gen.html`, `mix phx.gen.json`, `mix phx.gen.live`, and `mix phx.gen.context` generators that apply the ideas of isolating functionality in our applications into contexts.
 These generators are a great way to hit the ground running while Phoenix nudges you in the right direction to grow your application.
 Let's put these tools to use for our new user accounts context.

 In order to run the context generators, we need to come up with a module name that groups the related functionality that we're building.
 In the [Ecto guide](ecto.html), we saw how we can use Changesets and Repos to validate and persist user schemas, but we didn't integrate this with our application at large.
 In fact, we didn't think about where a "user" in our application should live at all.
 Let's take a step back and think about the different parts of our system.
 We know that we'll have users of our product.
 Along with users comes things like account login credentials and user registration.
 An `Accounts` context in our system is a natural place for our user functionality to live.